carlonicora/RAW/jinx.md

 ## Game Mechanics

-Jinx is based on simple game mechanics which revolve around a series of abilities each characters has.
-The abilities define the characters' skillset, and allow them to grow as complex entities.
+Jinx is based on simple game mechanics which revolve around a series of abilities each character has.
+The abilities define the characters' skillset and allow them to grow as complex entities.
 The abilities are based on the fact that we all have some basic traits, and that the more we perform an action, the more skilled we become at it.

 In Jinx, every ability is scored in values that range from 0 to 100.
 The higher the score, the better the character is at that particular ability.